ASA SAILING COURSES

 The student must be able to demonstrate an ability to skipper a sloop-rigged, auxiliary powered keel boat of approximately 30 to 49 feet in length during a multi-day cruise upon inland or coastal waters in moderate to heavy winds (up to 30 knots) and sea conditions.
 The course is conducted as a live-aboard cruise.
 Knowledge of provisioning, galley operations, boat systems, auxiliary engine operation, routine maintenance procedures, advanced sail trim, coastal navigation including basic chart plotting and GPS operation, multiple-anchor mooring, docking, health & safety, emergency operations, weather interpretation, and dinghy/tender operation.

 ASA 104 certification requires a demonstration of ASA 101 and ASA 103 knowledge and skills standards.
-ASA recommends a minimum of 500 Nautical miles logged and certified before undertaking ASA 104.
+ASA recommends a minimum of 80 sailing hours logged and certified before undertaking ASA 104.

 This Class is taken over a 10 day period and will involve, sea passages of over 50NM, night sailing, and extensive navigation.
 Classes are a maximum of 5 students and will be instructed on a Swan 57ft Ketch.
 Our 10-day bare-boat skipper’s course is designed to effectively move an experienced sailor (ASA 101/103 passed) to a level of sailing that will allow them to safely operate a charter yacht.
 The skipper’s license is valid internationally and allows the skipper to operate a yacht of 12 meters for recreational purposes up to 25 miles offshore.